Computer: Other hardware topics

 A general-purpose computer has four main components: the arithmetic logic unit (ALU), the control unit, the memory, and the input and output devices (collectively termed I/O).
 These parts are interconnected by buses, often made of groups of wires.
 Inside each of these parts are thousands to trillions of small electrical circuits which can be turned off or on by means of an electronic switch.
 Each circuit represents a bit (binary digit) of information so that when the circuit is on it represents a "1", and when off it represents a "0" (in positive logic representation).
 The circuits are arranged in logic gates so that one or more of the circuits may control the state of one or more of the other circuits.

 Input devices

-When unprocessed data is sent to the computer with the help of input devices, the data is processed and sent to output devices.
-The input devices may be hand-operated or automated.
-The act of processing is mainly regulated by the CPU.
-Some examples of input devices are:
+Input devices are the means by which the operations of a computer are controlled and it is provided with data.
+Examples include: